domino54/title-packs/Documentation/Pursuit.md

 While the Police can respawn freely, Thieves have to **wait 30 seconds** before they got respawn.
 Thief can respawn instantly only before first Policeman is toss.

 **Pro tips**
+* Color at bottom of screen tells you in which team you are.
 * Turn opponents visible :) (change visibility by pressing **O**).
 * Activate nicknames to realize who is who (show/hide with **~**).
 * Bind freelook (rear camera) to see your opponents from behind.